https://www.deakin.edu.au/__data/assets/image/0008/2548151/37110_master-of-counselling_hero.jpg

 • ethics.

-Complement your theoretical learning with 200 hours of valuable placement experience#, where you will engage with clients of diverse backgrounds and age groups.
+Starting in your second year, you will complement your theoretical learning and foundational skills with 200 hours of valuable placement experience#, where you will engage with clients of diverse backgrounds and age groups.
 Enabling you to further enhance your skills in building rapport with clients and providing personalised support through assessment and intervention strategies.
 Your placement hours will include autonomous direct client contact, non-contact activities, supervised training, as well as collaboration with other mental health professionals, preparing you to work in supervisory, leadership, and managerial roles.

 Want to boost your career opportunities in shorter time?
 We offer a Graduate Certificate of Counselling and Graduate Diploma of Counselling, which are perfect for those wanting to upskill in a shorter timeframe.